 Richland Creek Trail elevation and map

-The “Zombie Tunnels Hike” is just one of the ways you can combine trails in the Carl Alwin Schenck Memorial Forest with the Capitol Greenway System, Town of Cary Greenways, and Umstead State Park trails.
+The “Zombie Tunnels Hike” is just one of the ways you can combine trails in the Carl Alwin Schenk Memorial Forest with the Capitol Greenway System, Town of Cary Greenways, and Umstead State Park trails.

 Going down Schenck Service Road.